The Party was relentless,

 To the police station and tell them that we were having a party,

-But that kind of slipped through everyone’s fingers.
+But this had slipped through everyone’s fingers.

 -”Do you have a permit?”